VandanS-130704/SSH-Log-Analysis-with-Splunk/Day#18-Splunk Basics_ SSH Log Analysis (1).md

-# Day#18: Splunk Basics – SSH Log Analysis

 ---

 ## 🎯 Objective

-In this lab, you will:
+In this project, I:
-- Learn how to ingest and analyze SSH logs using Splunk.
+- Learned how to ingest and analyze SSH logs using Splunk.
-- Detect failed and successful SSH authentication attempts.
+- Detected failed and successful SSH authentication attempts.
-- Identify unusual SSH activity that may indicate brute force or unauthorized access.
+- Identified unusual SSH activity that may indicate brute-force or unauthorized access.

 ---